Model 2: University of Massachusetts – Boston

-The Transculturation in Introductory Composition curriculum is pillared by four pedagogical interventions:
+This version of Transculturation in Introductory Composition is pillared by four pedagogical interventions:

 We have published several documents designed to share the curriculum in depth in CILMAR’s HubICL repository: an instructor manual, implementation guide, and online course delivery plan.
 We have also collated sample materials for those interested in adopting our approach.